SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/in-service/manage-columns.md

 3. Click the **View functions** button.

-4. In the field on the far left below the list, enter the name you want to give the column that will contain the function.
+4. In the field below the list, enter the name you want to give the column that will contain the function.

 5. In the list box on the right of the name field, select the **Time difference** function.